mosip/release-script/release/README.md

 # MOSIP Developer-Preview-Release Process
 * Please refer to the [Documentation](docs/developer-preview-release.md) for the Developer Preview-Release Process.
 ### Note:
-1. Avoid publishing `artifacts` from Nexus staging repositories for developer-preview-release.
+1. Avoid publishing `artifacts` from Central staging repositories for developer-preview-release.
 2. Tag should be `Pre-release`, it should not be `Latest`
 3. Avoid merging release code into the `master branch` developer-preview-release.